ietf/tao/Tao.md

 Writing RFC Text on Security Considerations", for more information on writing good security considerations sections.

-Finally, a draft might a "Privacy Considerations" section.
+Also, a draft might have a "Privacy Considerations" section.
 An Informational RFC,
 <a href="https://www.rfc-editor.org/info/rfc6973">RFC 6973:
 Privacy Considerations for Internet Protocols</a>, written by the IAB, is intended to raise the general awareness of privacy on the Internet.
 It also provides advice for when a draft should have an explicit privacy section.

+Some drafts benefit from having an "Implementation Status" section, as explained by <a href="https://www.rfc-editor.org/info/rfc7942">
+BCP 205: Improving Awareness of Running Code: The Implementation Status Section</a>.

 More detail on the required content can be found
 <a href="https://www.ietf.org/how/ids/guidelines/#required-content">online</a>.